-- A post-tax discount rate of seven per cent (2020/21: seven per cent) has been used in discounting the present value of expected cash flows. - The forest has been valued on a going concern basis and only includes the value of the existing crops on a single rotation basis less point of sale costs estimated at two per cent (2020/21: two per cent). - Costs are average costs.
-No allowance has been made for cost improvements in future operations. - Fair value of forestry assets has been determined using observable inputs (level 2). - Although the log export market recovered from the first Covid-19 lockdown in March/April 2020, the continuing interruption of global logistics has caused a substantial rise in demurrage and freight costs.
-The valuation assumes that the logistic issue will continue in 2022/23 and starting to improve from 2023/24 onwards. - Long-term log prices will recover and revert to the long-term averages by 2027 if there aren't any structural changes to the log export markets (2020/21: revert to long-term averages by 2026). - The harvesting cost class assigned is medium. - The roading cost assigned is very high to reflect the erosion susceptibility of the forestry block.
+- A post-tax discount rate of seven point eight per cent (2021/22: seven per cent) has been used in discounting the present value of expected cash flows. - The forest has been valued on a going concern basis and only includes the value of the existing crops on a single rotation basis less point of sale costs estimated at two per cent (2021/22: two per cent). - Costs are average costs.
+No allowance has been made for cost improvements in future operations. - Fair value of forestry assets has been determined using observable inputs (level 2). - Log prices have improved since the last valuation.
+Near-term log price assumptions are down in 2023/24, but this is expected to improve in the longer term (2021/22: Long-term log prices will recover and revert to the long-term averages by 2027 if there aren't any structural changes to the log export markets). - The harvesting cost class assigned is medium. - The roading cost assigned is very high to reflect the erosion susceptibility of the forestry block.